 Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely.
 Love does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth.
 Love bears all things, believes all things, hopes all things, endures all things.

-After comparing the world’s view against the bible’s:
+After comparing the world’s view of love with the Bible’s, we get a few things:

 - Love is not attraction.